-Peter N. Ellis (b.
-1946) was born in Bendigo and educated at Bendigo High School and Bendigo Technical College.
+Peter N. Ellis (1946-2015) was born in Bendigo and educated at Bendigo High School and Bendigo Technical College.
 In 1965 he obtained a position as a laboratory assistant at Bendigo Technical College.
 He remained there for 12 years and later worked as a laboratory assistant and technician in other Bendigo institutions: Flora Hill High School, Bendigo Senior Secondary College and the La Trobe University College of Northern Victoria.

 As a young man, Ellis attended dances regularly and he became intensely interested in the older traditional dances.
 He was one of the founders of the Bush Dance and Music Club of Bendigo and was helped by Harry McQueen, Shirley Andrews and others in his search for old dances and tunes.
 Apart from piano lessons, he had no formal musical training, but he became proficient in a number of instruments, including button accordion, concertina, mouth organ and tin whistle.
 He formed the bands Break of Day and Emu Creek Bush Band, and later played with the Wedderburn Old Timers.